Blood Sugar Control & Preventing Insulin Resistance

 Written by Claudia Guy, ND

 Though a healthy diet is key to preventing many diseases and improving general quality of life, simply learning to control your blood sugar levels can ward off many other chronic diseases.
-Among those diseases are Metabolic Syndrome, Fatty Liver, Gut Dysbiosis, Diabetes Mellitus Type 2, Cardiovascular Disease, Polycystic Ovarian Syndrome, Retinopathy, Diabetic Neuropathy, Nephropathy and other conditions relating to inflammation and free radicals.
 Impaired glucose tolerance or high blood levels of glucose (sugar) can destroy nerve tissue, muscle tissue, and blood vessels, and reduce immune function.

 Physiology of Blood Sugar Control

 When sugar or refined carbohydrates are consumed uninhibited by fiber, protein, or fats, they are quickly absorbed into the bloodstream.
-This rush of glucose in the blood gives us the sugar rush that we commonly associate with sugary foods.
-However, glucose must be immediately stored as glycogen or fat.
+This rush of glucose in the blood - a sugar rush - commonly associated with sugary foods.
+However, glucose must be immediately stored as glycogen, or fat.
 The signal for glucose storage is triggered by the release of the hormone insulin.
 If insulin is not released, or not enough is released, the sugars (glucose and fructose) can bind irreversibly to body tissues (proteins and nerves) destroying them in a process called glycation or glycosylation.